Convert Watt-second to Kiloelectron-volt (Ws to keV)

 Example 1:

-Convert 0.7 Watt-second to Kiloelectron-volt.
+Convert 0.8 Watt-second energy to Kiloelectron-volt unit.

 Solution: